yahoohung/loopback-graphql-relay/README.md

 The following actions are supported:
 ###  Queries
-* Single entity by ID
+* Node query to fetch single entity by ID
 * Multiple entities with pagination (first, after)
 * Relationship between entities (belongs to, has many)